wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 </table>

 A cgroup (control group) is a group of Linux processes with optional resource isolation, accounting, and limits.

+## Blogs

+* <a target="_blank" href="https://www.linkedin.com/pulse/from-zero-ckad-30-days-pranam-mohanty/">From zero to CKAD in 30 days</a> August 9, 2020 by Pranam Mohanty

 ## More on DevOps #